warmcat/lws-esp32-factory/README.md

 ## Building and using

-1) This was built and tested against esp-idf at cded92bd3c39232295be6d901befe847db22bc74, from Feb 20, 2018.
-You can force esp-idf to that commit by cloning / pulling / fetching the latest esp-idf and then doing `git reset --hard cded92bd3c39232295be6d901befe847db22bc74` in the esp-idf directory.
+1) This was built and tested against esp-idf at 77eae33a7ec6c4d42552b07f3dc2f51d0ff4e49c, from Mar 14, 2018.
+You can force esp-idf to that commit by cloning / pulling / fetching the latest esp-idf and then doing `git reset --hard 77eae33a7ec6c4d42552b07f3dc2f51d0ff4e49c` in the esp-idf directory.

 Esp-idf is in constant flux you may be able to use the latest without problems but if not,